Bob Johnson (comedian): Background

 Johnson and Bob Cole begun the concert party tradition in Ghana.

-Johnson formed Versatile Eight, which consisted of three principal characters; the joker, the gentleman and lady impersonator.
+Johnson formed Versatile Eight, which consisted of three principal characters: the joker, the gentleman and lady impersonator.
 The group first performed in Sekondi Methodist School with Johnson playing the joker.
 The audience at the Optimism club nicknamed him Bob.
-Johnson performed a combination of Western black face minstrels and the trickster Ananse - a hero of Akan folklore.
+Johnson performed a combination of Western blackface minstrels and the trickster Ananse, a hero of Akan folklore.

 Johnson took his show to villages throughout Ghana.
-The show was usually performed in English, but was occasionally translated into Akan.
+The show was usually performed in English but was occasionally translated into Akan.

 In 1935, Johnson became the "joker" for the Axim Trio while E.K Dadson played ‘Susanna’ and Charlie Turpin, the ‘gentleman’.